Overcoming High Expectations

 OVECHKIN: “It’s hard to say what was [happening earlier in the game].
 Maybe we were a little bit nervous, maybe we kind of feel the pressure a little bit.
 But when they scored, all the bench said, ‘Just calm down and let’s play our way.’
 Coming back in after first there was no panic, obviously still lots of minutes to play… We just grinded it out and won in overtime.”

-Focusing is the remedy for pressure.
+Focusing is the Remedy for Pressure

 Pressure overtakes your mind when you think too much about outcomes: